core-wg/core-problem-details/draft-ietf-core-problem-details.md

 |        -2 | detail   | text | human-readable explanation specific to this occurrence of the problem | RFCXXXX   |
 |        -3 | instance | ~uri | URI reference identifying specific occurrence of the problem          | RFCXXXX   |
 {: #spdk title="Initial Entries in Standard Problem Detail Key registry"}

+## Custom Problem Detail Key registry {#iana-cpdk}

+This specification defines a new sub-registry for Custom Problem Detail Keys in the CoRE Parameters registry {{!IANA.core-parameters}}, with the policy "first come first served" {{!RFC8126}}.

+Each entry in the registry must include:

+{:vspace}
+key value:
+: a positive integer to be used as the value of the key

+name:
+: a name that could be used in implementations for the key

+uri:
+: an optional URI that is an alias for the integer key

+brief description:
+: a brief description

+reference:
+: a reference document that provides a CDDL description of the map

+The sub-registry is initially empty.

 ## Media Type